-We provide free and confidential sexual health services in Rochdale.
+We provide free and confidential sexual health services in Rochdale, Middleton, Heywood and Littleborough.
 This includes information and advice on all types of contraception, STI testing and treatment.
 Our service is confidential, non-judgemental and for people of all ages, genders and orientations.

-- Screening and treatment for all sexually transmitted infections (STIs), including people living with HIV
+- Treatment for sexually transmitted infections (STIs) including people living with HIV

 - Pregnancy testing

-- Support with making a referral for termination of pregnancy
+- Support with making a referral for an abortion

 If you need support out of hours, visit the Rochdale Urgent Care Centre at Rochdale Infirmary, OL12 0NB.
 This is open 24 hours a day, 7 days a week.
 In an emergency out of hours, visit your nearest A&E which is likely to be Fairfield General Hospital on Rochdale Road, BL9 7TD.